 1. Green, leafy vegetables

 Leafy greens such as kale, spinach, collards, and broccoli are rich in brain-healthy nutrients like vitamin K, lutein, folate, and beta-carotene.
 Research suggests these plant-based foods may help slow cognitive decline.
-Our favorite way to include these in our diet is by either throwing some kale and spinach into our morning smoothie (no taste whatsoever, just a nice green color!), or by shopping them up super finely and adding them to omelets, pasta, curries, or whatever else you can think of.
+Our favorite way to include these in our diet is by either throwing some kale and spinach into our morning smoothie (no taste whatsoever, just a nice green color!), or by chopping them up super finely and adding them to omelets, pasta, curries, or whatever else you can think of.